Puppy potty training is an exercise in patience and love.

 What can you do to set up for success?
 Where does your pup need more support?
 Could crate training be your secret to success?

-When you think about it, you can add or change your routine to ensure your dog’s house training success.
+When you consider it, you can add to or change your routine to ensure your dog’s success in house training.